Plan to Sue Social Security for an Alleged Overpayment

 Furthermore, it would be against equity and good conscience to continue withholding any amount of overpayment because I depend on my benefits for food, clothing, transportation, and other necessities.
 I know that it is their money, and that they technically have every right to withhold any amount that they feel is negotiable, but it is only because of what evidence they have.
 Therefore, I personally believe that my mother deserves the money more than Social Security does because it would have helped her with the bills and other things.
 I will eventually be filing a plan to achieve self-support, as well.

-Regardless as to whether I can get this decision overturned, I may report to the media, especially to someone who works on matters of consumer advocacy based on advice my friend has given me, who is big on journalism concerning financial affairs.
+Regardless as to whether I can get this decision overturned, I may report to the media, especially to someone who works on matters of consumer advocacy based on advice my friend has given me, who is big on journalism concerning financial affairs and rights protection.
 I was forewarned by some people (who are not attorneys) that I could get in trouble for doing so, but I think not, because I will be exercising my first amendment right to freedom of speech and freedom of press, the freedom to assemble, and the right to petition congress, which I will no doubt do if I cannot get anywhere through the administrative or legal system.
 Also, I would technically not be libeling or slandering the Social Security Administration, for I would be presenting evidence that would err any of the opposition’s rebuttals.
 Their answer would have to be, ‘No comment.’
 It will make them look bad in the media that it will hopefully lead to an internal review of their policies, and that is what I will need to win.
 Plus, I believe that there are some whistleblower laws enacted by Congress, which prevents any entities from retaliating against you for exposing them.
 I also believe that if I share my story with one person, and if that one person were credible, then most people would be more likely to listen to that one person because of their credibility.
 Another thing that might count against me is that because a lot of this was taking place before I legally changed my name, all the evidence is currently listed under my Deadname.
 As someone who has undergone several traumatic experiences, I want to have nothing to do with this name, in public or otherwise, but unfortunately, it cannot be changed because it would degrade the value of the evidence.
 So, before I allow the media to publish my story, I will make sure they address me by my correct name and pronouns, and also blot out any documents containing my old name and pronouns on my terms, not theirs.
 Likewise, I have asked the bar to refrain from publishing my complaint, or at least removing any references to my Deadname.

 Despite others telling me to just let it go, I refuse to put it at rest until something is done about it.
 I personally feel this is a battle worth fighting for, even if it takes a lifetime to do it.
 Or I could just drop the ball for now and just pay my mother $300 and have SSA pay me the full amount minus the minimum sum needed to collect on the overpayment even though my mother would be the one losing the money.
 Then I will come back to it a year later when I have built up to the required amount in credit.
 It will sort of be like a form of psychological warfare.
 The good news is that there are no statutes of limitations, so I can take as much time as I need to accomplish this.